Admin and Board of Directors

 Sally Kerschner, RN, MSN (Ferrisburgh, VT) – Secretary (2020 - 2022)

-Sally Kerschner, RN, MSN (Ferrisburgh, VT) – Secretary (2020 - 2022) Sally Kerschner, MSN, RN is retired from the Division of Maternal and Child Health at the Vermont Department of Health where she has worked since 1983 in a variety of supervisory and management positions for programs dealing with community health and Maternal and Child Health.
-She has been involved with the Vermont Public Health Association for twenty years.
+Sally Kerschner, MSN, RN has been involved with the Vermont Public Health Association for over twenty years and served as President 2017- 2020.
+She recently retired from the Vermont Department of Health as the MCH Injury Prevention Coordinator, Division of Maternal and Child Health.
+She has worked at VDH since 1983 in a variety of supervisory and management positions for programs addressing community health and Maternal and Child Health.
 Professional interests include population health planning, systems development, public health policy, and maternal and child health issues such as environmental, periconceptual health, injury prevention, and rural health.
-Sally is a Past President of the VtPHA (2017 - 2020).
+Sally is presently working with the Vermont Public Health Association and the Vermont Public Health Institute on implementing the CDC Health Equity grant deliverables for the Vermont Community Health Equity Project.

 Ashley Foutz, MBA (Williston, VT) – Treasurer (2021 - 2022)